|

 The electric meter, mast, and wiring were completely torn off as you can see in the photo below:

-In the interest of safety and for prevention of a fire that might cause more damage, we had to get this damage repaired immediately.
-An electrician made the necessary repairs on September 13, and CLECO replaced the meter and restored service late in the day on September 19.
 When the power was turned on at the house, we learned that the insulation and other debris had been driven by the wind into our air-conditioning unit, clogging it with debris and completely ruining it.
 Again, since we were concerned about electrical and safety issues, we hired someone to replace this unit as soon as possible.
-The closet containing the unit had damage to the paint job and also to the doorknob:

 In the yard, large sections of fence are down in two places.
 This area of the fence was repaired after serious damage caused by Tropical Storm Bill on June 30, 2003, so it is relatively new: